Space Capable Asteroid Robotic - Explorer

 The Space Capable Asteroid Robotic Explorer, or SCAR-E for short, is a novel climbing robotic platform developed by AMC in collaboration with Tohoku University Space Robotics Lab (SRL), Japan.

 Gripping the surface as it walks, SCAR-E's design allows targeted sampling and operations in microgravity environments.

 While designed for space operations, SCAR-E is no less capable in terrestrial settings.
 It is a versatile robotic platform with applications ranging from space exploration to automating industrial inspections.
 With AMC’s stated goal of being the first profitable space resources company, we are placing an emphasis on terrestrial commercialisation as we build out our space exploration capabilities.

-On Earth, SCAR-E serves as a rugged payload delivery and inspection mechanism.
-Its modular grippers and payload bays that enable it to traverse any terrain - no matter how complex, steep or hazardous - and use its modular payload bay and attachments to carry out a wide range of missions.
+On Earth, SCAR-E serves as a ruggedised payload delivery and inspection platform.
+Its modular grippers that enable it to traverse any terrain - no matter how complex, steep or hazardous - and use its modular payload bay and attachments to carry out a wide range of missions.